-Chris Lowney currently chairs the board of CHI, one of the nation’s largest healthcare/hospital systems with more than 100 hospitals and nearly $15 billion in annual revenues.
+Chris Lowney is vice chair of the board of CommonSpirit Health, America’s largest nonprofit health system with $29 Billion in revenues and more than 150,000 employees.
 He is a one-time Jesuit seminarian and later served as a Managing Director of J.P.
 Morgan & Co on three continents.
 He is a popular keynote speaker who has lectured in more than two-dozen countries, on leadership, business ethics, decision-making and other topics.

 His efforts in philanthropy and social entrepreneurship have included helping to launch an innovative collaboration to offer online university education in refugee camps in Africa and elsewhere; he also co-founded Contemplative Leaders in Action, an emerging leader formation program now active in a half-dozen cities; and he founded Pilgrimage for Our Children’s Future, which supports education and healthcare projects among severely impoverished, marginalized communities: to learn more, visit www.pocf.org.